Photo by Tria Giovan

 Any thoughts on a Hanukkah tablescape?

 For Hanukkah, I love crisp white linens, heirloom family china, and flatware layered with the palest blue napkin, held with a beautiful silver napkin ring.
-Over the years I’ve collected vintage sterling napkin rings each with a different pattern and initial.
+Over the years I’ve collected vintage sterling napkin rings, each with a different pattern and initial.
 This way, no matter who’s invited I have their initials!
-I love running beautiful silver candle sticks in a variety of styles and heights down the center along with a runner of fresh magnolia.
-For flowers, I use a beautiful mix of shades of whites, peonies, roses, ranunculus, and anemones, and pale blue tweedia.
+I love running beautiful silver candlesticks in a variety of styles and heights down the center along with a runner of fresh magnolia.
+For flowers, I use a beautiful mix of shades of whites, peonies, roses, ranunculus, anemones, and pale blue tweedia.

-What are you ideas for a holiday lunch tablescape and the table for dinner?
+What are your ideas for a holiday lunch tablescape and for a dinner table?

 For the main event, I break out the good stuff!
 I mix my Royal Crown Derby Chelsea Garden pattern in blue with a Royal Worcester Mountbatten in navy and gold.
 I use Sterling flatware, William Yeoward Fern hurricanes, and little Hôtel silver bowls to hold chocolate-covered almonds.
 This year for linens, I plan on using a beautiful set from D’Ascoli which has just arrived at the shop.